intel/nauta/docs/user-guide/actions/mount.md

 ### Synopsis

-Displays a list of Intel DL Studio related folders mounted on a user's machine.
+Displays a list of Nauta related folders mounted on a user's machine.
+If run using admin credentials, displays mounts of all users.

 ### Syntax

-`dlsctl mount list`
+`nctl mount list`

 ### Returns
 List of mounted folders.
 Each row contains additional information (i.e. remote and local location) concerning those mounts.
 Set of data displayed by this command depends on operating system.

 ### Additional Remarks
-This command displays only those mounts that exposing Intel DL Studio shares.
+This command displays only those mounts that exposing Nauta shares.
 Other mounted folders are not taken into account.